Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Experimental Setup and Methodology

 For llama.cpp, we build the model library and compile the source code into an executable file on each device individually, using CMake and the Android NDK.
 All the compile options are kept the same by default.
 When necessary, we adjust the compile options to enable specialized instructions to ensure optimal performance (Section~\ref{subsec:instruction}).
 Since it relies on basic C libraries, no additional environment setup is required.
 After transferring model weights in GGUF format to the device, inference can be performed easily using the ADB command-line tool.
 For MLC LLM, there is a native application which TVM runtime and necessary libraries are packed in.
 The APK can be installed on the device, allowing interaction with the LLM through a graphical interface.
 MLC LLM cross-compiles the LLM models for the mobile platform, and the runtime version (including tvm and java) is the same on all devices.

-\textbf{Measurement Methodology.} To ensure accurate results, we perform two rounds of tests.
-In each round, a test is repeated five times, with an interval of $10$ seconds between each test.
-After the first round, the device reboots and rests for $10$ minutes to avoid overheating.
-This approach minimizes interference from other processes and reduces the impact of DVFS.
+\textbf{Measurement Methodology.} For CPU-based inference, in order to minimize the effects of DVFS and ensure reliable results, we conduct two rounds of testing.
+In every round, each test (one round of inference) is repeated five times, with a 10-second interval between repetitions.
+After the first round, the device is rebooted and allowed to rest for 10 minutes to prevent overheating.
+For GPU-based inference, since the GPU frequency is typically stable, we perform five tests with a minimum 10-minute rest period between each test.
 The results are then averaged to provide a reliable measure of performance.